 Non-desk employees are essential to many organizations.
 In many cases, they’re frontline workers.
 Due to their work’s nature, they don’t always have access to a PC, which means they don’t automatically get organization-wide emails.
 Instead, they are with your customers, with patients, at the assembly line, or delivering parcels.
-Reaching them can be a very big challenge.
+Communicating with non-desk employees can be a very big challenge.

 That’s why we asked our clients how they reach their non-desk employees using Netpresenter.
 Here are the dos and don’ts:

 If you’re contemplating how to reach your employees best, the first thing you need to think about is which channels are most accessible to them.
 Most office workers work with PCs all day.
 That makes their PC the most logical channel to use for communication, using a corporate screensaver or Microsoft Teams, for example.
 But how do you reach employees who don’t sit behind their desks all day?

 In that case, other channels are a lot more practical and designed for reaching people who don’t have access to a PC.
 Mobile devices such as smartphones and tablets, for example, can be very easily deployed to reach everyone in your organization.
 With a company app, you have a central location for your company news on everyone’s device.
 With push notifications and even SMS notifications, you can grab the attention immediately if necessary.
 Ultimately, your communications should support your employees in doing their work successfully, so you should use channels that your employees already like using themselves.

 Non-desk employees can become a bit isolated from the rest of their organization due to their work’s nature.
 For example, drivers or sales consultants who work alone or perhaps in a team may have little to no contact with other colleagues – even with people doing the same job on a different team.
 Too bad, since informal conversations are very important for your company culture and mutual cohesion.